NolanSyKinsley/Obmenu-SteamPipe/README.md

 ![alt tag](http://i.imgur.com/CjSmXEU.png)

-Like I said, Steam is bad about populating icons in linux, so be sure to check out my other script to grab the icons using the Steam Web API here https://github.com/NolanSyKinsley/SteamIconGetter
+Like I said, Steam is bad about populating icons in linux, so be sure to check out my other script to grab the icons using SteamCMD here https://github.com/NolanSyKinsley/SteamIconGetter

 You could have a menu looking like this: